dev-academy-programme/student-prep/accounts.md

 A couple of things to help us along:

 1. **Use your first name as part of your username wherever possible**
 2. **Open links in new tabs.** GitHub repos have a lot of links.
 We recommend right-clicking (or holding the command key (mac) / control key (win) when clicking) to open links in new tabs.
+That being said, try to avoid "tab hell".
+It can be easy to get lost in there; limit yourself to ten at most.
 3. **Skim read context: sections.** We use Context: to indicate the information is useful but not essential for completing the task right now.

 ## Accounts you need